vdblab/legacy-amplicon-pipeline/README.md

 - Snakemake
 - singularity
-- A snakemake profile set to use singularity
+- A snakemake profile set to `--use-singularity`

 ### Config Parameters